 Personal Injury Marketing: A Primer

-So, while no one will get physically hurt jockeying for clients in this cutthroat business, it’s certainly possible to drain your marketing budget OR miss out on the best opportunities if you don’t position yourself in the best way possible.
+So, while no one will get physically hurt jockeying for clients in this cutthroat business, it’s certainly possible to drain your law firm marketing budget OR miss out on the best opportunities if you don’t position yourself in the best way possible.

-Unless you have really deep pockets for your marketing budget, it’s best to focus on repeatable strategies that provide return on investment (ROI).
+Unless you have really deep pockets for your marketing budget, it’s best to focus on repeatable strategies that provide a return on investment (ROI).
 The key to effective marketing is to identify tactics and strategies that will generate the most conversions and revenue.

 Even if you end up only using one or two tactics, as long as they work and grow your business, that’s all that matters.
 It’s all about leveraging what has the most impact over time.

 Before we dig into the strategies you SHOULD focus on, let’s take a minute to review why some of the first tactics that come to mind — traditional advertising methods like billboards, flyers, or TV advertising and radio spots — aren’t the best way to generate leads for most lawyers.